mykelalvis/FT/Traveller/Adventures/Tripwire.md

 The players must now decide how to go about questioning Miranda.
 Given their circumstances, they could try talking to her as people wanting to join the revolution.
 She will of course be suspicious so Deception or Persuade checks will be necessary to convince her.
 Even if the players are successful, the information that they get will be limited and you can choose what to reveal at your discretion.

 Alternatively the party can attempt to ambush and interrogate Miranda.
-She will be outnumbered and will favour flight over fight but with some careful planning she should soon be in the players’ custody.
+She will be outnumbered and will favor flight over fight but with some careful planning she should soon be in the players’ custody.
 Once the party have taken her to a private and secure location they can begin the interrogation and it will not take much coercion to make her talk.

 Miranda will not know anything about the conspiracies that the players are investigating.
 When asked about the Federation of Arden she will spit, saying that the federation is no better than the Imperium, that the situation here on Utoland is a prime example of their willingness to reduce personal freedom and independence.
 She will also confirm that she was recruiting potential candidates for a new cell here on Utoland.